-Departure Point Jet Departures Non-Jet Departures EIDW For all Oceanic entry points reques st when airborne.
-EIWT EIME All other Elxx If flight planned to enter Shanwick (inclusive), oceanic clearance is red EGAA If flight planned to enter Shanwick at GOMUP or ETILO, Request when airborne.
-EGAC oceanic clearance is required EGAE prior to departure.
+Departure Point Jet Departures Non-Jet Departures EIDW For all Oceanic entry points reques t when airborne.
+EIWT EIME All other Elxx If flight planned to enter Shanwick (inclusive), oceanic clearance is rec EGAA If flight planned to enter Request when airborne.
+EGAC Shanwick at GOMUP or ETILO, oceanic clearance is required EGAE prior to departure.
 EGPF For all other Oceanic entry points, request when airborne.
-EGPK All other aerodromes If the elapsed time to the Shanwic oceanic clearance is required prior , ,
+EGPK All other aerodromes If the elapsed time to the Shanwick oceanic clearance is required prior